Routine use cases

 Section 1

-When to do when busy mornings changes your routine is useful
+When Routine adjustment: busy mornings is useful

 Section 2

-Make to do when busy mornings changes your routine repeatable
+Make Routine adjustment: busy mornings repeatable

-For "What to do when busy mornings changes your routine plan", the cleanest version of this advice is intentionally narrow.
-During a low-energy week where consistency matters more than ambition, "What to do when busy mornings changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when busy mornings changes your routine plan" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
-Try the smallest version first for "What to do when busy mornings changes your routine plan": treat reminders as support rather than a score.
-Then ask whether focus-area.
+For "Routine adjustment: busy mornings", the cleanest version of this advice is intentionally narrow.
+During a low-energy week where consistency matters more than ambition, "Routine adjustment: busy mornings" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: busy mornings" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
+Try the smallest version first for "Routine adjustment: busy mornings": treat reminders as support rather than a score.
+Then ask whether focus-area selection would reduce friction for "Routine adjustment: busy mornings" or simply add another thing to manage.
+Orena should feel useful for "Routine adjustment: busy.

 Section 3